The Broken Ear: Synopsis

-A fetish created by the Arumbaya tribe of South America is stolen from Brussels' Museum of Ethnography, only to be returned the following day.
+A fetish created by the Arumbaya natives of South America is stolen from Brussels' Museum of Ethnography, only to be returned the following day.
 Tintin realizes that the replacement is a fake, and draws a connection with a local sculptor, Jacob Balthazar, who has just been murdered.
 Balthazar's parrot - the only witness to the murder - is obtained by two Hispanic men, Alonso and Ramón, who try to kill Tintin when he begins to investigate their connection to the crime.
 From the parrot, Alonso and Ramón discover Balthazar's murderer is Rodrigo Tortilla, and they proceed to follow him aboard a ship bound for South America.
 There, they murder Tortilla, but find that he did not have the original fetish.
 Tintin, however, follows them, and arranges their arrest when the ship docks at Los Dopicos, capital of San Theodoros.
 Nevertheless, the corrupt colonel in charge of the arrest allows the antagonists to slip away, and detains Tintin.

 In the city, Tintin is framed as a terrorist, arrested, and sentenced to death by firing squad.
 Tintin survives when a revolution topples the government, and the new leader, General Alcazar, appoints Tintin to be his aide-de-camp.
 Alonso and Ramón capture Tintin, and interrogate him in the hope of locating the missing fetish, but they only end up briefly put behind bars by him.
 As aide-de-camp, Tintin opposes the proposed decision of San Theodoros claiming the supposedly oil rich Gran Chapo, as this would cause a war between San Theodoros and neighboring Nuevo Rico, and he is framed as a traitor by warmongering oil and weapon companies.
 Nevertheless, Tintin's new friend Pablo frees him from imprisonment, allowing for Tintin to flee to Nuevo Rico.
 However, in the process, he inadvertently causes events that have Nuevo Rico start a war between it and San Theodoros.